-The Incorporated Management Committee, on the basis of appointment by meritocracy, has the discretion to decide on direct appointment of staff to promotion ranks other than those of headship to meet the operational and developmental needs of The criteria for such arrangement the school. should be announced beforehand and made open.
-Also, the decision must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable.
-The process of recruitment must be opened up to Reference all and the selection/appointment must be objective, fair and transparent.
-The justification, recruitment procedures and assessment of candidates must be fully documented and be made available for the purpose of inspection.
+The Incorporated Management Committee, on the basis of appointment by meritocracy, has the discretion to decide on direct appointment of staff to promotion ranks other than those of headship to meet the operational and developmental needs of the school.
+The criteria for such arrangement should be announced beforehand and made open.